Vietnam

 Australia and Vietnam established formal defence relations in February 1998, with the opening of a Defence Attaché Office at the Australian Embassy in Hanoi in 1999.
 Vietnam’s first Defence Attaché to Australia commenced in September 2000.

-- peacekeeping, including cooperation on Women Peace and Security and support for Vietnam's deployment to the UN Mission to South Sudan
+- peacekeeping, including strategic airlift support for Vietnam's deployment to the UN Mission to South Sudan and cooperation on Women, Peace and Security

 - training and education, including English language training